Digendra Kumar

-Digendra Kumar MVC, SM (born 3 July 1969) is a former soldier of the 2nd battalion of the Rajputana Rifles regiment of the Indian army.
+Digendra Kumar Paraswal MVC, SM (born 3 July 1969) is a former soldier of the 2nd battalion of the Rajputana Rifles regiment of the Indian army.
 He was awarded the Mahavir Chakra on 15 August 1999, for his acts of bravery in the Kargil War.
 He retired from the army on 31 July 2005.

 Early life

-Kumar was born into the Jat family of Farswal clan to Shivdan Singh and lived in the village of Jhalara, Tehsil Neem-Ka-Thana, in the Sikar District in Rajasthan, India.
+Kumar was born to Shivdan Singh and lived in the village of Jhalara Jat, Tehsil Neem-Ka-Thana, in the Sikar District in Rajasthan, India.
 His mother's name was Rajkaur.
 Shivdan Singh was a strong follower of Arya Samaj.
 Digendra Kumar joined the Indian Army and was badly wounded in Indo-Pakistani War of 1999.
 Kumar has a daughter (Samita) and two sons (Japender and Mahaveer).
 Mahaveer studied in Sanskar School Jaipur and is a national basketball player and the former captain of Rajasthan.
 Japender studies in Delhi Technological University (formerly DCE).
 Samita is a national Kabaddi player..